dobooth/devdocs_linker/README.md

 ## Recognized strings

-We look for text selections that can be construed to be Devdocs links.
+We look for text selections that can be construed to be Devdocs/Merchdocs links.
-For instance: a selection that start with `/guides` (with or without the inital slash) and ends in either `.md` or `.html`.
+For instance: a selection that start with `src/guides` (with or without the inital slash) and ends in either `.md` or `.html`.

 We also look for `{{ site | page | mage2bloburl }}` strings that end in `.php`, `.phtml`, `.html`, `.xml` and `.js`.